Zirconium vs. Titanium Dental Implants

 Metal implants, also known as titanium implants, have been around since the 1960s, much longer than their zirconium counterparts.
 To give a little background, titanium is a metal that is durable, lightweight, non-toxic and corrosion resistant.
 They also have a 95 percent success rate in patients, and most patients with titanium implants will have them for 30 plus years.
 Alternately, since zirconium implants have not been around as long as titanium, we do not know their long-term success.
 This versatility also provides the dentist with more control over the whole implant process.

 There you have it the difference between Zirconium and metal implants.
 But before you go, know that with either option your mouth will need some time to heal fully.
 While your mouth is healing, your dental implants will form a strong and powerful bond with your gum tissue.
 The great news about both options is that they are biocompatible, meaning each offer a high acceptance rate with the body creating an environment for Osseointegration.
 Osseointegration means the bone can grow around the implant material.

-At Smiles By Hanna, we know that any procedure with a dentist can be intimidating, which is why we take the time before to explain what you should expect before, during, and after the implant process.
+At Smiles By Hanna, we provide dental implants in Gilbert and we know that any procedure with a dentist can be intimidating, which is why we take the time before to explain what you should expect before, during, and after the implant process.
 Now that you know the difference, you can schedule an appointment to speak with your dentist and discuss which option is best for you.